Statements

 Land Acknowledgement

-I would like to acknowledge that the work documented here is inspired by the land where I live, currently known as Alameda, County, California.
+I acknowledge that the work documented here is created on the land where I live and work, currently known as Alameda, County, California.
 This is the unceded territory of xucyun (Huichin), the original landscape of the Chochenyo speaking Lisjan Ohlone people, the successors of the sovereign Verona Band of Alameda County, California.
 As such, I recognize and honor the original and current caretakers of this land, water and air, the Ohlone people and all of their descendants past, present and future.
+Please consider donating to the organizations listed below.

 For information please visit www.muwekma.org and Sogoreate-landtrust.org